 In 1965-1966, it was still reasonable to assume that the U.S. space agency would in the 1970s, 1980s, and 1990s expand upon the achievements of the 1960s Apollo Program.
-Thirty-five years seemed to be plenty of time to build a giant artificial-gravity Earth-orbital space station, establish a moon base, land humans on Mars, and launch humans and intelligent, talking computers into the outer Solar System.
+Thirty-five years seemed to be plenty of time to build a giant artificial-gravity Earth-orbital space station, establish a lunar base, land humans on Mars, and launch humans and intelligent, talking computers into the outer Solar System.

 According to Ordway, the cinematic Discovery was meant to have a "Cavradyne" gas-core nuclear-thermal propulsion system.
 He described it in a 1970 Spaceflight magazine article on the spacecraft of 2001.
 His description subsequently appeared as design notes in a set of Discovery blueprints drawn by graphic artist Shane Johnson.
 Ordway himself excerpted his 1970 description of Discovery's propulsion system in a 1982 paper.
 I will describe the fictional Cavradyne system shortly; before that, though, I will provide for it some "real world" context.